 However, if testosterone falls, the prostate can grow.18 This theory may explain why testosterone does not directly cause prostate cancer,19 but it, in some cases, can accelerate development.
 Testosterone naturally converts in the body into a type of estrogen called estradiol.

 This crucial hormone has powerful protective benefits for the prostate.
 Because estradiol is a by-product of testosterone, you are more exposed to prostate cancer risk if levels fall too low.
 The answer is to keep your testosterone levels optimized throughout life for the best protection.

 "In this collaborative analysis of the worldwide data on endogenous hormones and prostate cancer risk, serum concentrations of sex hormones were not associated with the risk of prostate cancer."

 TRT Does Not Cause Heart Attacks (In Fact, It May Protect You From it)

 The next fear is that TRT increases the chances of developing cardiovascular disease and heart attacks.
-These claims come from flawed studies and falsehood publicized by the press, and a lack of understanding in the medical profession.
-Studies 20 now say the opposite, that TRT is more likely good for your heart and cardiovascular system.
+These claims come from flawed studies, falsehoods publicized by the press, and a lack of understanding in the medical community.
+Studies20 now say the opposite – TRT is more likely good for your heart and cardiovascular system.